-Theoretically, Fairy WREN could further reduce writes by further dividing sets.
+Theoretically, FairyWren could further reduce writes by further dividing sets.
 However, there are some practical limitations to this, namely that WREN devices only support a limited number of active EUs, often less than 10.
-Fairy WREN currently needs 4 active EUs: 1 for LOC, 1 for FwLog, and 2 for FwSets.
-Using only 4 active EUs allows FairyWREN to run concurrently with other programs on the flash without interference and ensures compatibility with a wide range of WREN devices while still achieving low write rates.
+FairyWren currently needs 4 active EUs: 1 for LOC, 1 for FwLog, and 2 for FwSets (one for the hot subsets and one for the cold subsets).
+Using only 4 active EUs allows FairyWren to run concurrently with other programs on the flash without interference and ensures compatibility with a wide range of WREN devices while still achieving low write rates.

-Moreover, separating objects by popularity yields diminishing returns since it increases miss ratio, which will then require more cache capacity to reduce the miss ratio.
-Wrong object-popularity predictions, which are frequent since very few bits of metadata are used to track each object's popularity, can lead to increases in both writes and miss ratio.
+Moreover, separating objects by popularity yields diminishing returns since it increases miss ratio due to object-popularity mispredictions.
+To maintain miss ratio, the cache then requires more capacity - meaning FairyWren would trade a wa problem, which may require additional capacity to maintain the required write rate, for a just a capacity problem.
+We expect many wrong object-popularity predictions.
+FairyWren maintains very few bits of metadata to track each object's popularity to minimize DRAM, leading to low fidelity predictions.
 The miss ratio will increase if popular objects are placed in hot subsets and evicted prematurely.
-This type of error becomes more frequent as one tries to separate objects by popularity at finer ganularity.
+This type of error becomes more frequent as one tries to separate objects by popularity at finer granularity.
 In fact, even our single layer of hot-cold separations causes a modest increase in miss ratio (Sec.
-6.5).
+6.6).

-Minimizing DRAM in FWLog by slicing.
+5.4.2 Minimizing DRAM in FwLog by slicing.
 Like Kangaroo [67, 68], FwLog is implemented as 64 slices, i.e., 64 independent log-structured caches that operate in parallel over subsets of the keyspace.
-This is done to save $log_2 64 = 6$ bits per flash pointer in the DRAM index.
+This is done to save $\log_2 64 = 6$ bits per flash pointer in the DRAM index.